FlowRunner-AI/docs/backendless-pro-manager/content/install/cloud/aws-nlb-configuration-for-letsencrypt.md

 ![](img/target-groups-for-nlb.png)

 ### 2. Create Load balancers
-You should create at least 3 load balancers for API, development console and for real-time.
+You should create Network Load Balancer.
 Go through the following steps for each load balancer

 1. Go to `EC2 > Load balancers` and press `Create load balancer` button